Haoke98/django-celery-stack/README.md

           ...
         ]
       ```

     * configure the result backend (settings.py)
         ```python
         CELERY_RESULT_BACKEND = "django_celery_stack.backends:CustomDatabaseBackend"
         ```

+### Develop Plan

+* [ ] Implement an automatic task distribution mechanism to make task distribution more flexible and convenient.
+* [ ] Re-adjust the result management of subtasks and parent tasks.

 ### Develop & Contribution

 1. Clone the project to your local.